Identity-Preserving Image-to-Video Generation via Reward-Guided Optimization: Experiments

 \textbf{Different choices of gradient steps.} To evaluate the effectiveness of selecting final gradient steps for backpropagation, we conduct experiments comparing high-noise and low-noise initial steps.
 As shown in Tab.~\ref{tab:gradient}, using final (low-noise) gradient steps achieves better identity consistency.

 \textbf{Reward hacking.} Simply using the face reward model to optimize the model can easily lead to reward hacking, where the generated faces in the video over-adhere to the input image, resulting in stiff faces, lack of expression, and poor response to prompt.
 To address this, we propose a novel facial scoring mechanism (FSM) and a multi-step KL-divergence regularization to enhance generalization.
 As shown in Fig.~\ref{fig:hacking}, our method ensures facial consistency while providing better response to prompt.
 We further leverage the state-of-the-art video understanding VLM Gemini 2.5 Pro~\citep{comanici2025gemini} to identify facial reward hacking in generated videos, reporting the hacking rate on the evaluation set as a metric.
 As shown in Table~\ref{tab:hacking}, while ablating the KL regularization and FSM leads to higher facial similarity, it significantly increases the reward hacking phenomenon.
-More details on the hacking metric are provided in the appendix.